openAVproductions/openAV-manual/source/fabla.rst

 ----

 The ADSR available in the top right of the GUI allows shaping of each pads envelope.
-When a pad is clicked on, the ADSR shows the currently highligthed pad in orange (see GIF animation to right).
+When a pad is clicked on, the ADSR shows the currently highlighted pad in orange (see GIF animation to right).
 As new pads are clicked, the ADSR updates to control that sample.